d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 ## Problems

-* Assume that the size of the convolution mask is $\Delta = 0$.
+1. Assume that the size of the convolution mask is $\Delta = 0$.
 Show that in this case the convolutional mask implements an MLP independently for each set of channels.
-* Why might translation invariance not be a good idea after all?
+1. Why might translation invariance not be a good idea after all?
 Does it make sense for pigs to fly?
-* What happens at the boundary of an image?
+1. What happens at the boundary of an image?
-* Derive an analogous convolutional layer for audio.
+1. Derive an analogous convolutional layer for audio.
-* What goes wrong when you apply the above reasoning to text?
+1. What goes wrong when you apply the above reasoning to text?
 Hint - what is the structure of language?
+1. Prove that $f \circledast g = g \circledast f$.